BIG IDEAS, BIG RESULTS

 BY THE NUMBERS

-Since its inception eight years ago, The Purpose Prize® has garnered:
+Since its inception nine years ago, The Purpose Prize® has garnered:

 Over 430 winners and fellows